-The UCP Annual Notice shall be in English.
+The annual notice shall be in English.
 When necessary, under Education Code section 48985, if fifteen (15) percent or more of the students enrolled in SDCCS speak a single primary language other than English, this annual notice will also be provided to the parent/guardian of any such students in their primary language.